 Start the summer off on the right foot by setting expectations with your mentor

-You have finally arrived on campus and are excited to dig into the research.
+Your program has finally begun.
+You are excited to dig into the research.
 At this point, it is helpful for you and your mentor to set expectations for each other.
-In your first two or three meetings, you will want to cover the three following areas in order to be on the same page.
+In your first two or three meetings, you will want to cover the three following sets of action items in order to be on the same page.

 Expectations for the summer research